kmoratis/Digital_image_processing/README.md

 - Image rotation implementation and white-padding

-- Find contours of characters contained in an image
+- Find the contours of a character contained in an image

 - Create training dataset from given image

-- Training-validation set split
+- Training - validation set split

 - Train K-NN and K-means classification models